warmachine028/datastax/README.md

 - Enhanced string representation of all LinkedLists
 - Added Custom Comparator for PriorityQueue
 - Added name-mangler function for items with multiline string representations
-- Added HuffmanTable for storing and visualizing Huffman Table
+- Added HuffmanTable object for storing and visualizing huffman-table

 ## Table of Contents